I did some research with my grandchildren and came up with this list of cook out foods that kids love to eat. Sharing these ideas for

 Some other responses for munchie treats were chips and dip and cheese puffs.

 DRINKS were Capri Sun, bottled water, lemonade, sweet tea, and a Root Beer Float.

 The float can be made with any flavor of soda pop.
 Just place a scoop of vanilla ice cream in a glass and pour the soda over it.
 Must have a colorful straw or fun spoon.

 DESSERT choices were decorated sugar cookies, cupcakes, cobbler, rice krispie treats and ice cream.

 So fun, and even big kids (adults) enjoy these.
-HERE is how I created
+HERE is how I created these cute cupcakes.

 I think the children love foods that are light, colorful, tasty, and can be held in your hand, on a stick, or ones that get dipped.
 They prefer not to sit down to eat for a long period of time, so these varieties of cook out foods are children’s favorites.